Misophonia is a complex and nuanced disorder.

 You might be barked at and glared at and for no good reason other than you’re enjoying your lunch, absentmindedly tapping your feet or clearing your throat.

 Why such an intense reaction?
 It’s not as if you’ve killed anybody.
-Yet the ferocity of upset and anger on your loved one’s face can be such you would think you had committed a heinous crime.
+Yet the ferocity of upset and anger on your loved one’s face can be such you might think that you had.

 If you want to know what you can do to help your loved one with misophonia, this article is dedicated to you.
-This is also for anyone with misophonia who wants to work on the challenges they, and their loved ones, face.
+It’s also for anyone with misophonia who wants to work on the challenges they face.

 Before we get started, please know that this is not a list of demands or must dos and it’s not written in stone.
 It’s simply a list of ideas and suggestions you could try.